Hi, I'm Priyanka Kargupta!

 I am a third year PhD candidate working in natural language processing at University of Illinois at Urbana-Champaign, advised by Prof. Jiawei Han.
 I am supported by the NSF Graduate Research Fellowship.
 Prior to this, I was working on 3D scene representations with Prof. Ren Ng at the University of California, Berkeley, funded by the Intel SRC Fellowship.

-My research aims to integrate structured knowledge and reasoning in order to make both models and their human users critically think.
+My research aims to integrate structured, critical reasoning and adaptive creativity in order to make both models and their human users critically think.

-My work explores this in both the educational (LLMs + Education) and scientific (AI for Research) domains.
-Specifically, how do we structure both the interactions between models and users (e.g., an Instructor model guiding a student through a problem), as well as the data critical to guiding such interactions (e.g., a student's knowledge state or external knowledge required to solve the problem)?
+My work explores this in both the scientific (AI for Research) and educational (LLMs + Education) domains.
+Specifically, I am interested in exploring how to structure and unstructure the reasoning of both models and humans, as well as structure the data critical to guiding such reasoning.

 Research